amitkr209/Python_and_R_Projects/Data Scientist Job Market Analysis/README.md

 ```

 ## Filter India Jobs
-To focus my analysis on the Indian job market, I apply filters to the dataset, narrowing down to roles based in the United States and India.
+To focus my analysis on the Indian job market, I apply filters to the dataset, narrowing down to roles based in India.
 ```python
 df_Ind = df[df['job_country'] == 'India'].copy()
 ```